 4. If further specification is required in relation to the goods to be delivered, Bartscher will carry this out having regard to his own interests and to the identifiable and legitimate interests of the customer.
 A request to the customer to specify the goods, or to participate in the specification, is not required.
 Bartscher does not undertake to inform the customer of the specification he has made or to give the customer the option of a differing specification.

-8. Without prejudice to his continuing legal rights, Bartscher is entitled to fulfil his obligations after the delivery time agreed upon, if the customer is informed that Bartscher will exceed the delivery time limit and of the time period for late performance.
-Subject to the aforesaid conditions, Bartscher is entitled to make repeated attempts at late performance.
+8. Without prejudice to his continuing legal rights, Bartscher is entitled to fulfil his obligations after the delivery time periods or delivery dates agreed upon, if the customer is informed that Bartscher will exceed the delivery time limit and of the time period for late performance.
+Subject to aforesaid conditions, Bartscher is entitled to make repeated attempts at late performance.
 The customer can object to late performance within reasonable time, if the late performance is unreasonable.
 An objection is only effective, if it is received by Bartscher before commencing late performance.
 Bartscher will reimburse necessary additional expenditure, proven and incurred by the customer as a result of exceeding the delivery time to the extent that Bartscher is liable for this under the provisions laid down in section VII.

 12. Bartscher is in no case liable to perform duties associated with the making available of the goods on the market outside Germany, to bear levies, duties and charges accruing outside Germany, to comply with weight and measuring systems, packaging, labelling or marking requirements or registration or certification obligations applicable outside Germany or to comply with any other legal provisions applicable to the goods outside Germany.
 The customer will arrange for translations in any language other than German of instructions, safety information, performance declarations or other written materials about the goods required by law or called for otherwise at his risk and expense.

-13. Without prejudice to his continuing legal rights and without a previous notice to the customer being necessary, Bartscher is entitled to suspend the performance of his obligations so long as, in the opinion of Bartscher, there are grounds for concern that the customer will wholly or partly fail to fulfil his obligations in accordance with the contract.
+13. Without prejudice to his continuing legal rights and without a previous notice to the customer being necessary, Bartscher is entitled to suspend the performance of his obligations as long as, in the opinion of Bartscher, there are grounds for concern that the customer will wholly or partly fail to fulfil his obligations in accordance with the contract.
 In particular, the right to suspend arises if the customer insufficiently performs his obligations to enable payment to Bartscher or a third party or pays late or if the limit set by a credit insurer has been exceeded or will be exceeded with the forthcoming delivery.
-Instead of suspending performance Bartscher is entitled at his own discretion to make future deliveries, even if confirmed, conditional on payment in advance or on opening of a letter of credit confirmed by one of the big German commercial banks.
+Instead of suspending performance Bartscher is entitled at his own discretion to make future deliveries, even if confirmed, conditional on payment in advance or on opening of a letter of credit confirmed by a major German commercial bank.
 Bartscher is not required to continue with performance of his obligations, if an assurance given by the customer to avoid the suspension does not provide adequate security or could be challenged pursuant to an applicable law.